 Abstract: With respect to the election of the U.S. President, the U.S. Constitution is vague and full of silences and gaps.
-Responding to the constitutional crisis of 1876, the Electoral Count Act of 1887 (ECA) attempted to offer more specific rules.
-The ECA was a major advance, but in important ways, it was exceedingly complicated and also ambiguous, leaving important puzzles and gaps.
-The Electoral Count Reform Act of 2022 (ECRA), amending the ECA in response to the horrors of January 6, 2022, is a phenomenal achievement; on essentially all questions, it offers a great deal of clarity.
+Responding to the constitutional crisis of 1876, the Electoral Count Act of 1887 ("ECA") attempted to offer more specific rules.
+The ECA was a major advance, but in important ways, it was exceedingly complicated and ambiguous, leaving important puzzles and gaps.
+The Electoral Count Reform Act of 2022 ("ECRA"), amending the ECA in response to the horrors of January 6, 2022, is a phenomenal achievement; on essentially all questions, it offers a great deal of clarity.
 The signal virtue of the ECRA is that it vindicates the rule of law by sharply cabining the discretion of both Congress and the states.
-For the first time in U.S. history, the ECRA largely succeeds in ensuring the supremacy of the rule of law in presidential elections, by limiting the risk of on-the-spot, ex post maneuvering in either Congresss or the states.
+For the first time in U.S. history, the ECRA requires the rule of law in presidential elections, by limiting the risk of on-the-spot, ex post maneuvering in either Congress or the states.